riyaarya/commonInfo/JavaTest.md

 # 13: What is the use of abstract class?

 # 14: What is interface?
+interface is a reference type in java which has similar structie as class.
+Its is deckared with interface key word.
+It contains abstarct methiod,  variable same as class.
+Basically a collection of abstract methods.
+Its used when we dont know exactly the defination of method while creating wih respect to different classes.

 # 15: Why use interface over abstract class?